-Jesus is point out that prayer is to be primarily a conversation between our God and His children, not an audience-focused event.
+Jesus is pointing out that prayer is to be primarily a conversation between our God and His children, not an audience-focused event.
 When we make it an audience-focused event, we are no longer praying to our God.
 We are addressing the crowd.

 Do we pray in public at times?
 Yes.
 We have prayers recorded in the scriptures that were prayed in public.
 David at the coronation of Solomon as the next king.
 Solomon at the dedication of the temple.
 Jesus at the return of the seventy from a mission tour, and again on the night He was betrayed.
 The church leaders in the Book of Acts after being threatened by the Council.

 Praying in public is not the issue.
 Motive is key.
 If our praying is with one eye on the audience, with a mind toward what they will think of the prayer or how they will respond to it, we are double minded in our praying.
 Our prayers are intended to be conversations with our God.
 As such, they are to God-centered, God-inspired, and God-directed.
 Remembering that we are talking with our God and not to the room is a critical mind-set for us when praying with a group.
 We must be to be focused on our God and not anyone else.